Jonny0201/DataStructure/DataStructure/Queue/Queue.md

 Though the `Queue` is finished and it can be used now, it still exists many problems :

-- You cannot use you own `Allocator` in the Stack.
+- You cannot use you own `Allocator` in the Queue.

 If you find any error in the `Queue`, please tell me!